jthegedus/firebase-functions-next-example/README.md

 A number of issues with Hosting SSR on Firebase were overcome with this method.
 Please refer to the [Medium Post]() before creating issues here.

-## A note on Code Compatibility
-Everything was tested on Ubuntu 16.04 & Windows 10 with [Bash on Ubuntu on Windows](https://msdn.microsoft.com/en-au/commandline/wsl/about).
-If you wish for Windows native support please [submit an issue](https://github.com/jthegedus/firebase-functions-next-example/issues/new) so we can work on a Windows branch.
-Please report any macOS errors as I do not have access to a device to test.
-[My development environment can be found here](https://github.com/jthegedus/dotfiles).

 ## Installation
 ```
 git clone https://github.com/jthegedus/firebase-functions-next-example